Medicare Coverage for Oral Appliance Therapy

 Documentation that CPAP was tried and failed, or a clinical justification for OAT as first-line therapy

 Important: Not all dental practices are enrolled as Medicare DME suppliers.
-Our providers are Medicare-enrolled and handle all billing and pre-authorization on your behalf.
+Our network includes Medicare-enrolled providers who handle all billing and pre-authorization.
+During your free consultation, we confirm Medicare enrollment and match you with the right provider for your coverage.

 Step-by-Step: Getting OAT Through Medicare